 However, the bad news is that the next stage of the process is going to mean disruption for travellers with closures to allow Network Rail access to electrify the route.

 As you will be aware, GWR’s programme of four-day closures started in March with bus services replacing trains between Pewsey and Theale.
-I have received this update from Network Rail with details of the works they have carried out during the first three closures and confirmation that the works are running to schedule.
+At the end of May, I received this update from Network Rail with details of the works they carried out during the first three closures and confirmation that at that stage the works were running to schedule.

 Future closures are scheduled for the following dates but there may be changes and travellers should check the website for updates here: